Richard Cromwell (actor): Career

 Radabaugh can be seen in King of Jazz (1930), along with the film's star, Paul Whiteman and his orchestra.
 On a whim, friends encouraged him to audition in 1930 for the remake of the Richard Barthelmess silent: Tol'able David (1930).
 Radabaugh won the role over thousands of hopefuls.
 In storybook fashion, Harry Cohn gave him his screen name and launched his career.
 Cromwell earned $75 per week for his work on Tol'able David.
 Noah Beery Sr. and John Carradine co-starred in the film.
 Later, Cohn signed Cromwell to a multi-year contract based on the strength of his performance and success in his first venture at the box-office.
 Amidst the flurry of publicity during this period, Cromwell toured the country, even meeting President Herbert Hoover in Washington, D.C.

 Cromwell by then had maintained a deep friendship with Marie Dressler, which continued until her death from cancer in 1934.
 Dressler was nominated for a second Best Actress award for her 1932 portrayal of the title role in Emma.
-With that film, Dressler demonstrated her profound generosity to other performers: Dressler personally insisted that her studio bosses cast Cromwell on a loan-out in the lead opposite her.
+With that film, Dressler personally insisted that her studio bosses cast Cromwell on a loan-out in the lead opposite her.
 This was another break that helped sustain his rising status in Hollywood.
 Emma also starred Myrna Loy in one of her earlier screen performances.

 Cromwell's next role in 1932 was as Mike in Gregory La Cava's, The Age of Consent, co-starring Eric Linden and Dorothy Wilson.
 Cromwell is also remembered during this period in Hoop-La (1933), where he is seduced by Clara Bow.
 Next, the much in demand Cromwell starred in Tom Brown of Culver.

 Next up was an early standout performance by Cromwell as the leader of the youth gang in Cecil B. DeMille's now cult-favorite, This Day and Age (1933).
 To ensure that Cromwell's character used current slang, DeMille asked high school student Horace Hahn to read the script and comment.
 He starred with Jean Arthur in 1934, in "The Most Precious Thing in Life."

-After a promising start, Cromwell's many early pictures at Columbia Pictures and elsewhere were mostly inconsequential.
+Cromwell's many early pictures were made at Columbia Pictures and elsewhere.
 Cromwell starred with Will Rogers in Life Begins at 40 for Fox Film Corporation in 1935 and appeared in Poppy in 1936 as the suitor of W.C.
 Fields' daughter, Rochelle Hudson.
 In 1937, he portrayed the young bank-robber in love with Helen Mack and on the lam from Lionel Atwill in The Wrong Road.